 - 1. An evaluative interview and audition with the graduate faculty of the Department of Music. - 2.
-Completion of minimum requirements as established by an initial advisory examination in music history and music theory.
+Completion of minimum requirements as established by an initial advisory examination in general music knowledge, music history, music education and music theory.

 Evaluative Interview